Symphony No. 6 (Mahler)

 The Symphony No. 6 in A minor by Gustav Mahler is a symphony in four movements, composed in 1903 and 1904, with revisions from 1906.
 It is sometimes nicknamed the Tragic ("Tragische"), though the origin of the name is unclear.

 Introduction

 Mahler conducted the work's first performance at the Saalbau concert hall in Essen on 27 May 1906.
-Mahler composed the symphony at an exceptionally happy time in his life, as he had married Alma Schindler in 1902, and during the course of the work's composition his second daughter was born.
-This contrasts with the tragic, even nihilistic, ending of No. 6.
+He composed the symphony during an exceptionally happy time in his life, as he had married Alma Schindler in 1902, and during the course of the work's composition, his second daughter was born.
+This contrasts with the tragic, even nihilistic, ending of the symphony.
 Both Alban Berg and Anton Webern praised the work when they first heard it.
-In a 1908 letter to Webern, Berg said in his opinion there was just one "sixth symphony", despite that of Beethoven.
+Berg expressed his opinion of the stature of this symphony in a 1908 letter to Webern: